Be sure to check out Part 1 of our Emotional Intelligence series.

 Emotional Self-Awareness: The Keystone of EI

-Regarded as the foundation of emotional intelligence, emotional self-awareness is a leader’s capacity to understand his or her emotions, the behaviors that emerge from them, how they affect one’s performance, and how others’ perceive them as a result.
+Regarded as the foundation of emotional intelligence, emotional self-awareness is a leader’s capacity to understand his or her emotions, the behaviors that emerge from them, how they affect one’s performance, and how others perceive them as a result.
 Daniel Goleman states that emotional self-awareness is the “keystone” of emotional intelligence, enabling leaders to traverse the gap between their emotions and behaviors in order to produce greater business impact.
 Without emotional self-awareness, leaders who desire to develop their EI will find it as productive as learning to swim in the deep end of a pool before they can tread water.

-Emotional self-awareness exists at the intersection of a leader’s “internal self-awareness” and “external self-awareness,”2 both of which are necessary to harness EI competencies such as emotional self-control, adaptability, empathy, and conflict management.
+Emotional self-awareness exists at the intersection of a leader’s “internal self-awareness” and “external self-awareness,”2 which are necessary to harness EI competencies such as emotional self-control, adaptability, empathy, and conflict management.
 Emotional self-awareness provides leaders with a unique set of lenses to view themselves through their own vantage points as well as seeing themselves as their employees see them.
 Understanding, recognizing, and vocalizing one’s emotions accurately sets a leader up to understand and manage how others perceive and respond to them.
 In many ways, leaders can draw a straight line from being emotionally self-aware to positive outcomes personally and professionally.

 A study conducted at the University of Pennsylvania, leveraging the Emotional and Social Competency Inventory (ESCI) model from Daniel Goleman and Richard Boyatzis, linked emotional self-awareness to many indicators of effective leadership, including:

-79 percent mentioning more effective workplace relationships.
+79 percent mentioned more effective workplace relationships.

 81 percent linked improved emotional self-awareness to a reduction in stress.3

 These indicators, resulting from emotional self-awareness, are no fluke.
 And as leaders develop their EI, many may find themselves in new, perhaps intimidating, territory.
 Many brilliant leaders know how to navigate the world outside of them, but they haven’t been equipped to do the same with the world inside of them.
-Understand one’s emotions can still be regarded as a misnomer within the world of business and leadership.
+Understanding one’s emotions can still be regarded as a misnomer within the world of business and leadership.
 As one PROMARK coach shared:

 “I believe there is a concern that feelings have no place in business.
 But we are humans, and humans absolutely have feelings.
 When we pretend we can turn those off and we ignore them, there are likely unintended consequences.
 Our behaviors are still being driven by associated feelings, whether we consciously think about them or not.
 Understanding how they play a part in our behaviors is the first step to being able to be more intentional in the behaviors we choose.”